-During the hearing, the Judicial Officer/Hearing Board will explain the University’s judicial system and student rights, and will also provide a copy of the Student Conduct Code.
-The Judicial Officer/Hearing Board will also explain the quasi-confidential nature of the judicial process and the fact that the details discussed during hearing may become a part of the file relating to the case.
+During the hearing, the Conduct Officer/Hearing Board will explain the University’s conduct system and student rights, and will also provide a copy of the Student Conduct Code.
+The Conduct Officer/Hearing Board will also explain the quasi-confidential nature of the conduct process and the fact that the details discussed during hearing may become a part of the file relating to the case.

-If necessary, both the complainant and respondent, as well as the Judicial Officer/Hearing Board, may submit new and/or additional evidence and call appropriate fact (non-expert) witnesses at any supplemental hearings.
+If necessary, both the complainant and respondent, as well as the Conduct Officer Officer/Hearing Board, may submit new and/or additional evidence and call appropriate fact (non-expert) witnesses at any supplemental hearings.
 Expert witnesses are not allowed and character witnesses are disfavored.
-Again, the Judicial Officer/Hearing Board must be notified prior to the hearing that the student plans to provide witnesses.
+Again, the Conduct Officer Officer/Hearing Board must be notified prior to the hearing that the student plans to provide witnesses.
 These witnesses must have relevant knowledge and information pertaining to the case.

 The complainant and respondent will have the opportunity to respond to any new or additional evidence that is presented for the first time at the supplemental proceeding.

 Sanctions will be imposed if it is determined that the respondent is responsible for an asserted Student Conduct Code violation.
 If the respondent is found not responsible, the charge will be dismissed.
 The burden of proof will be upon the complainant, who must establish the responsibility of the respondent following the preponderance of the evidence standard.